Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 ## Error Handling and Logging
 >_Work in progress_

+Linkta utilizes the `log4js` library for centralized logging.
+The logging configuration is defined in `log4js.config.json`, specifying log categories, appenders, and levels.
+The `log4js` library is used throughout the application to log errors, warnings, and informational messages.

 ## Security Considerations
 - **Authentication and Authorization:** Firebase Authentication is used for user authentication and authorization.
 API endpoints are protected and require valid session tokens for access.
 - **Data Privacy:** The system will be designed to comply with relevant data privacy laws such as GDPR and CCPA.